End of the Middle: Recording

 Dawson recorded the album with his regular producer Sam Grant, guitarist of the Newcastle-based hard rock band Pigs Pigs Pigs Pigs Pigs Pigs Pigs.
 Grant had previously worked with Dawson on The Glass Trunk (2013), Peasant (2017), 2020 (2019) and The Ruby Cord (2022).
 Regarding the album's stripped-back aesthetic, Grant noted: "We wanted it to sound like Richard was in a living room playing to everyone and no-one.
 There's no fanfare, just a modesty and a very exposing sound that leaves the song itself no space for complacency."

 Drummer Andrew Cheetham, who regularly joins Dawson during live performances and performed on The Ruby Cord, appears throughout the album.
 Regarding his role on the album, Cheetham noted: "Richard wanted it to be really simple.
 He kept asking me to make the drums sound 'weak' and 'frail', a little bit pathetic.
 We recorded it together, the vocals afterwards – he wanted that togetherness that you get on, say, Neil Young's Zuma, that laidback feel."

 Clarinetist Faye MacCalman, a member of the Newcastle-based jazz band, Archipelago, appears throughout the album, with her contributions being credited as "bolts of lightning" in the album's liner notes.
 Dawson elaborated, describing her performances as "seen in a big, bright flash.
 Maybe they stay seen.
 I like the idea that the torch is going to be switched on, maybe when you're not expecting it.
 Also, it's to do with chaos and not knowing what's around the corner."
 He described the clarinet's role throughout the album as "like the lightning [in "Bolt"] reappearing at certain moments in each song to give us a zap – wake up!"

-Regarding the aesthetic of the albums album's final track, "More Than Real", which is a collaboration with his partner Sally Pilkington, he noted: "We talked about Angelo Badalamenti and the documentaries you'd see on BBC or ITV, where the background music swells when there's an emotional moment, but it had to be a weird version of that.
+Regarding the aesthetic of the album's final track, "More Than Real", which is a collaboration with his partner Sally Pilkington, he noted: "We talked about Angelo Badalamenti and the documentaries you'd see on BBC or ITV, where the background music swells when there's an emotional moment, but it had to be a weird version of that.
 I was also thinking about Andrei Tarkovsky's Andrei Rublev (1966) – it's in black and white, and at the back end of it, after there's been twenty-five minutes of a young boy making a bell, it suddenly goes into colour.
 I wanted this to be that full-colour moment after a fairly desaturated experience.
 I was also thinking about Neil Young's "Philadelphia" – it's syrupy, kind of cheesy, but it has a lovely feel about it."